 Scorched or browned edges are the result of too little water and over-exposure to the sun.
 Although Gasteria are a superb choice for plants in sunny locations, those that haven't acclimatised to the harsh rays will show signs of sun-scorch and environmental shock.
-Gradually increase the amount of light every week, starting from an indirect location to a few hours of morning/evening sun over the course of a few weeks.
 Prolonged exposure will significantly speed the process of dehydration, so consider transplantation into a bigger pot (in the spring) to wrap the roots around moister soil.

 Over-supplementing an Gasteria will bring nothing but grief in the likes of yellowing leaves and weak, dramatic growth.
 Although a six-weekly feed is an excellent way to promote good health, dry soil and fertiliser salts will quickly lead to the burning of roots.
 The advice for this issue is to pre-moisten the soil beforehand and reduce the frequency of fertilisations somewhat.

 Gasteria consists of over twenty species, originating from semi-deserted areas of South Africa.
 The genus was first described back in the mid 19th century by Joseph Duval-Jouve, who named it after the stomach-churning consequences when a specimen is digest by an animal.